Songs for

 Our poor planet Earth

-is getting sick, sick, sick, How can we save her
+is getting sick, sick, sick, How can we save her quick,

-quick, quick, quick?
-It’s time to put on our
+quick, quick?
+It’s time to put on

 noddles with a rat-a-tat-tat!
 Poor planet Earth